 Level 6 – Grade 9

-Although EdGate used Structure and Style for Students curriculum to provide the state-by-state standards alignment, they also included a state-by-state correlation of the IEW methodology to specific state standards.
+EdGate also included a state-by-state correlation of the IEW methodology to specific state standards.
 All the standards listed are met by the specific unit and stylistic technique taught within that unit regardless of source text.
-Thus, additional standards could be met by choosing source texts that cover certain content standards.
+Therefore, for the few IEW titles that are not included in these standards alignments, educators can review an aligned book from the appropriate grade level to review which standards are met.
+Also, additional standards could be met by choosing source texts that cover certain content standards.
 While the IEW® curriculum is generally associated with writing and grammar skills, the Structure and Style method also cultivates reading, speaking, listening, and critical thinking skills.

 How do you find and read EdGate’s state-by-state grade-level correlation reports?

 If you have questions about IEW curriculum and state standards alignment, please contact us.
-Schoolteachers can contact their Educational Consultants.
+Administrators and schoolteachers can contact the Schools Department.
 Teaching parents, tutors, and other homeschool instructors can contact customer service.

 by Andrea Pewthers